Part 17: Design Trajectories with Astrogator

 Inserting a Maneuver segment

-Insert a Maneuver segment.
+You can nest any MCS segment within a Target Sequence, including another Target Sequence.
+The segments within a Target Sequence are defined in the same manner as they are in the MCS itself.
+Add a Maneuver segment into your Target Sequence.
 For this first maneuver, Delta-V will be solved to achieve a particular altitude at the end of the transfer ellipse.

 1. Right-click on Start Transfer () in the MCS.